jinoh0731/Financial-news-information-retrieval/README.md

-We evalulated model performance on the following metrics
+We evalulated model performance on the following metrics:
 - **Success at K** - A metric to establish whether we get a hit/relevant ESG article within K. Measures whether the relevant document (or item) appears in the top K positions of the model's ranking.
 - **Mean Reciprocal Rank (MRR)** - MRR provides insight into the model's ability to return relevant items at higher ranks.
 It measures when does the first relevant ESG article appears.
 The closer this final number is to 1, the better the system is at giving you the right answers upfront.
 - **Precision at K** - Measures the proportion of retrieved documents that are relevant among the top K documents retrieved.
 It's calculated by dividing the number of relevant documents in the top K by K.